greenelab/nature_news_disparities/analysis_scripts/analyze_mention_v_citation/mention_v_citation.md

 ## Data Description

 This analysis will compare token frequencies between two types of Nature News articles.
-To identify the types of articles, we first identify which countries are cited more than mentioned and which countries are mentioned more than cited.
-This comparison is across all years..
+The point of this analysis is to identify how countries are talked about differently.
+We seperate countries into two groups be separating them into countries that are talked about vs cited.
+Specifically, we first identify which countries are cited more than mentioned and which countries are mentioned more than cited.
 After this, we will take the most exemplary of the 2 country classes (top mentions &gt; cited: Class M & top mentions &lt; cited: Class C).
 We will compare the token frequencies between a mention of Class C v M.

 The source data file for a bootstrap estimate of country mentions and citations: `/data/author_data/all_author_country_95CI.tsv`